ItsChoudhry/Task-Api/README.md

 # Task Api

 This project is to showcase building a end to end api for inference tasks based on what I think goes into building a api.
 A demostration of building a API using commonly used libraries like fastapi and so on.
+The theme is sending input to a AI model modelled as a "task".

 ## Tech Used